-- A tourist seeks to visit as many districts of a city as possible within the time budget. - In software, the "city" is the system, and the "districts" are aspects of the system. - A tour is a plan for exploratory testing. - Includes a set of objectives, based on visiting different "districts", to focus on during testing. - Should take less than four hours.
+- A tourist visits as many districts of a city as possible within the time budget. - In software, the "city" is the system, and the "districts" are aspects of the system. - A tour give guidelines for exploratory testing. - Includes suggestions, based on visiting different "districts", to focus exploration.